vipin4335/CoNecT/README.md

 Login Page Project

-Overview:
+Overview
-This project is a Java Spring Boot application designed to check user credentials and provide secure access via JWT authentication.
-It also includes a Docker configuration to containerize and run the application seamlessly.
+This project is a Java Spring Boot application that implements Spring Security to handle user authentication.
+It leverages JWT (JSON Web Token) for secure user sessions and returns the token in a cookie for enhanced security.
+The application is containerized using Docker for seamless deployment.

-Features:
+Features
-Java Spring Boot API for user authentication.
+Spring Security Integration for robust authentication.
-JWT Token Integration for secure communication.
+Generates JWT tokens and stores them in cookies.
-Docker Support for containerized deployment.
+Docker Support for easy deployment.
+Exposes API endpoints for user credential validation.
 Runs on port 8080.
 Setup Instructions
 1. Clone the Repository